SimonJWard/SimonJWard/README.md

 <img src = "Images/Vanderbilt.jpg" width = 27 height = 20/>&ensp;[__Vanderbilt University__](https://www.vanderbilt.edu/) (Nashville, TN)

-Investigating the use of machine learning and signal processing techniques to enhance performance and commercialization potential of biosensors.
+Investigating the use of machine learning, AI and statistics to enhance performance and of biosensors.
-- Devised approach to reduce sensor response time by a factor > 4, using ensembles of LSTM networks for time series forecasting, uncertainty estimation and out-of-distribution sample identification, enabling rapid medical diagnostic tests.
+- Devised approach to reduce sensor response time by a factor > 5, using ensembles of LSTM deep neural networks (Tensorflow, Python) for time series forecasting, uncertainty estimation, and transfer learning with a simulated dataset, enabling rapid medical diagnostic tests.
-- Designed a capture agent-free biosensor using machine learning (dimensionality reduction, classification) applied to biosensor arrays, a step towards unprecedented low cost, robust and scalable point-of-care medical diagnostics.
+- Designed a capture agent-free biosensor using machine learning, applying dimensionality reduction for data visualization and classification (Python) to data from biosensor arrays, a step towards unprecedented low cost, robust and scalable sensors for point-of-care medical diagnostics.
-- Developed Morlet wavelet phase signal processing method to improve detection limits by 10x for thin film sensors, using Morlet wavelet band pass filtering to remove noise.
+- Developed Morlet wavelet phase signal processing method (Matlab) to improve detection limits by 10x for thin film sensors, using Morlet wavelet band pass filtering to remove noise, and created open source app.
-- Built software (python) and hardware (stepper motor, laser cut plexiglass) to automate biosensor data collection, improving accuracy by 48% and increasing experimental throughput by 100x.
+- Built software (Python) and hardware (stepper motor, laser cut plexiglass) to automate biosensor data collection, improving accuracy by 48% and increasing experimental throughput by 100x.

 <br />